entropyxyz/entropy-docs/docs/01-Intro.md

 Alice, a user or organization, wants to construct a transaction for 20 cryptoBux on chain X, from her Entropy-custodied account.

-- Alice gets the list of threshold servers who have her key-shares from the entropy chain
+- Alice gets the list of threshold servers who have her key-shares from the Entropy chain
 - Alice selects a signing committee from this list for the particular message she want to sign, based on it's hash.
 - Alice makes a request to each member of the signing committee containing the transaction or message she wants to sign, asking the Entropy network to validate the transaction and construct a signature.
 - Each of these threshold servers check that the constraints pass. **(this sentence needs changing - they get the chain to run the application on them and evaluate its output?)**